Anthony Garcia (serial killer): Trial, conviction, sentencing

-Garcia's trial began on October 3, 2016.
+Garcia's trial was originally scheduled for April 2016.
 Douglas County Attorneys Don Kleine and Brenda Beadle prosecuted the case.
-Defense counsel included lead attorney Bob Motta Jr., his wife Alison Motta, father Robert Motta Sr., and Jeremy Jorgenson.
-However, before the trial began, Judge Gary Randall removed Alison Motta from the case for trying to "poison the jury pool" after she made public statements about DNA evidence.
+Defense counsel comprised Chicago-based lead attorney Bob Motta Jr., his wife Alison Motta, father Robert Motta Sr., and local attorney Jeremy Jorgenson.
+However, on the eve of jury selection, Judge Gary Randall made a controversial decision to remove Alison Motta by revoking the court's permission for her to participate in Garcia's defense for violating a pre-trial publicity order by making public statements to TV stations and reporters about the supposed existence of exculpatory DNA evidence from two people, in what he considered an overt attempt to "poison the jury pool."
+When the Mottas appealed, Garcia, who wanted a trial and not yet another delay, withdrew completely and stopped communicating with them.

-During the trial, prosecutors showed evidence from Garcia's home including a trash bag in the kitchen sink, in which were his termination letter from Creighton and handwritten notes with a "to-do" list that included such items as "put tape on your fingers" and "buy common shoes."
-Investigators also found that when Garcia was in Louisiana, he had owned a silver Honda CRV fitting the description of the car seen around the Hunter home at the time of the first killings.
-In addition, his saliva sample matched DNA left behind by the intruder who had broken into the Bewtra's house on the day the Brumbacks were killed.
+The trial finally began on October 3.
+Prosecutors showed evidence from Garcia's home including a trash bag in the kitchen sink, in which were his termination letter from Creighton and handwritten notes with a "to-do" list that included such items as "put tape on your fingers" and "buy common shoes."
+Investigators also found that when Garcia was in Louisiana, he had owned a silver Honda CRV with a license plate fitting the description of the car seen around the Hunter home at the time of the first killings.
+In addition, his saliva sample matched DNA left behind by the intruder who had tried to break into the Bewtra house on the day the Brumbacks were killed.

 Prosecutors also called a former stripper from Terre Haute, Cecilia Hoffman, who said that four years after the Dundee murders, when Garcia had tried to pursue her romantically, she attempted to rebuff him by saying that she only dated "bad boys."
 According to her statements, Garcia responded by saying that he had "killed a young boy and an old woman."
 Motta responded by noting that she had admitted to drinking the day of her conversation with the police about the incident, but Hoffman denied being drunk.

 Prosecutors also pointed out that the four victims had been stabbed in a similar manner and that the gun found in Garcia's car matched the type of handgun magazine that had been left behind at the Brumback crime scene.
 Throughout a majority of the proceedings, Garcia wore headphones and appeared to be asleep.

 On October 26, 2016, Garcia was convicted on nine counts; four counts of first-degree murder, four counts of use of a deadly weapon to commit a felony, and one count of felony burglary.
 The Mottas withdrew from the case before sentencing, leaving Garcia with a public defender.
 Sentencing was initially delayed, as the state of Nebraska was set to vote on whether to repeal or retain the death penalty.
 In November of that year, the state voted to retain the death penalty, and in September 2018, a three-judge panel sentenced Garcia to death.